Terms

 Accompanying the panels and workshops is a docuseries of the same name, with each episode illuminating a story and perspective from a celebrated Asian creative.
 “Our director [for the first episode of the docuseries] was Asian, our producer was Asian, the chair I’m sitting in was designed by one of my Filipino students, the music was scored by a Korean producer,” says Lee, whose story is the focus for the debut episode.
 “Every inch of it was created by us.”

-Through Bridge the Gap, the duo says they aspire to build and nurture the talents of young Asian creatives through educational programming, fortified with continuous partnerships with illustrious Asian figures and projects, including Lions Share podcast, photographer and creative director Silas Lee (known by the moniker Bludshot), Far East Movement’s Kev Nish, and Asian Canadian online media platform The RepresentASIAN Project
+Through Bridge the Gap, the duo says they aspire to build and nurture the talents of young Asian creatives through educational programming, fortified with continuous partnerships with illustrious Asian figures and projects, including Lions Share podcast, photographer and creative director Silas Lee (known by the moniker Bludshot), Far East Movement’s Kev Nish, and Asian Canadian online media platform The RepresentASIAN Project.

 Before the project’s May 6 launch, Lee and Nguyen opened up to Complex Canada about how their relationship with their Asian roots shifted from burden to strength, why they chose a Web3 platform to host the Bridge the Gap community, and the significance of wielding their influence to pave a path for future generations of Asian creatives.